dnsimple/dnsimple-support/content/articles/okta-identity-provider.markdown

 ### Access control

-Now, you can set the level of DNSimple access for each member by visiting the Account > Members tab in your DNSimple account.
-For the full details, visit [Domain Access Control](/articles/domain-access-control/).
+You can set the level of DNSimple access for each member by visiting the Account > Members tab in your DNSimple account.
+For full details, visit [Domain Access Control](/articles/domain-access-control/).

 If you experience any issues or have any questions, please reach out at support@dnsimple.com.

 ## Unlinking an Okta organization from a DNSimple account

 1. Go to the <label>Account</label> page, and click the <label>Single Sign-On</label> tab.
-1. Click <label>Revoke</label> next to the SSO Workspace you wish to remove.
+1. Click <label>Revoke</label> next to the SSO Workspace you want to remove.

 ## Linking a DNSimple user to an Okta identity